 Traditional endpoint protection systems are hobbled against any malware that displays characteristics they don’t recognize.
 Next-generation endpoint protection offers something more responsive.
 SentinelOne, for example, works by tapping the running processes of every endpoint it’s hooked into.
 The idea is that while it’s quite easy for malware authors to hide the characteristics of their malicious software, its’ much more difficult to hide what they’re doing.

 Here’s an analogy: it might be easy for a bank robber to disguise themselves as a security guard or a janitor.
 It’s much harder for them to explain away the fact that they’re shoveling money into a bag.
 The common actions of malware—unauthorized creation or deletion of files, attempting buffer overflows, heap spraying, etc.— are all completely transparent to SentinelOne as it monitors endpoints from the kernel space on up.
 What’s more, our solution keeps a record of how each suspected malware event affects a given endpoint, allowing administrators to rectify viral damage and conduct detailed digital forensics.
+These features are a small part of why we’ve even been named a Leader in the Gartner Magic Quadrant for Endpoint Protection.

 For more information about next generation endpoint protection, and how SentinelOne can offer comprehensive protection for both endpoint and servers, check out our white paper, the Next Generation Endpoint Protection Buyer’s Guide.